DalyWebfletcher/Docs-Generator/README.md

 # **Prepare document**

-> In this section , we will see how to add template and data for your document.
+> In this section ,we will see how to add template and data for your document.
 Let's start with Add new document.

 ![new-doc.jpg](img/new-doc.jpg)